-If you’re desperate to start saving some money – for any occasion – but your budget can’t stretch to £1 a week in the 52 week saving challenge, how about trying these saving versions instead?
+If you’re desperate to start saving some money – for any occasion – but your budget can’t stretch to £1 a week in the 52 week saving challenge, how about trying the Skint Dad 1p saving challenge instead?

-So many people have now heard of the 52 week saving challenge.
-If you haven’t it’s quite simple so let me explain.
+So many people have heard of the 52 week saving challenge.
+If you haven’t it’s quite simple, so let me explain.

 If these are the kind of targets that you’ve been looking at but feel like you’re setting yourself up to fail then think again!

-The challenges can be easily adapted for the skinter people of the world and the ones I’ve drawn up that are even easier to do!
+The challenges can be easily adapted for the skinter people of the world and the Skint Dad 1p Saving Challenges are even easier to do!

 Happy saving – say goodbye to being skint!

-Why not try the weekly saving challenge but by saving just a penny at a time (still increasing each and every day).
+Instead of trying to over-save, why not try a similar saving challenge by saving just a penny at a time (still increasing each and every day).

 So there are some of you saying, “Just a penny?
 Are you crazy?
 There’s no chance you’d save anything saving a penny a day!”